 Switch circuit breakers with molded cases, interchangeable trips, and sealed cases are typical MCCB types.

-The UL listing of a sealed-case circuit breaker, a type of MCCB, cannot be opened for maintenance or replacement.
+The UL listing of a sealed-case circuit breaker, a type of MCCB, states that it cannot be opened for maintenance or replacement.

 The term “sealed-case MCCBs” refers to MCCBs with tar covering the case screws, riveted coverings, or paper seals either on the junction between the two case parts or over the case screws.

-The overcurrent unit may be updated whenever necessary, thanks to replaceable trip circuit breakers.
-The OCPD rating is limited to 80% of the frame rating of the circuit breaker.
+Thanks to replaceable trip circuit breakers, the overcurrent unit may be updated whenever necessary.
+The OCPD rating is limited to 80% of the circuit breaker’s frame rating.

-By switching out the rating plug, the continuous current rating of electronic interchangeable trip units may be altered.
+Switching out the rating plug may alter the continuous current rating of electronic interchangeable trip units.
 The complete trip unit has to be replaced if the replaceable trip unit is electromechanical.

 Molded-case switches lack built-in OCPDs but are otherwise equivalent to thermal-magnetic MCCBs.
-The frame rating is the only rating in use right now.
+The frame rating is the only rating currently in use.

 They are often used in conjunction with motor control centers when another gadget gives protection.